-The red variety comes from France, Synonyms are Chasselas Noir, Goulu Noir, Gulja Noir, Montruchon, Mornant, Mornerain, Mornerain Noir, Mornerein and Perrier Noir.
-The name most likely derives from the canton of Mornant in the Rhône department.
-According to done in 2013 DNA analysis it is a presumably natural cross between Mondeuse Noire x unknown partner.
-This was the one of Pierre Galet (* 1921) refuted claim that she was using the Hungarian variety Menoir (Médoc Noir) is identical.
-A genetic proximity to the variety is also suspected Chasselas of which the synonym Chasselas Noir explains.
-The early to middle-ripening vine was earlier Loire and Rhone common.
-In the municipality Chavanay (Loire) an attempt is made to revive the almost extinct variety.
-In 2010, no inventory was reported.
+The red grape variety comes from France, Synonyms are Chasselas Noir, Goulu Noir, Gulja Noir, Montruchon, Mornant, Mornerain, Mornerain Noir, Mornerein and Perrier Noir.
+The name is most likely derived from the canton of Mornant in the Rhône department.
+According to in 2013 DNA analysis is a presumably natural cross between Mondeuse Noire x unknown partner.
+With that, Pierre Galet (1921-2019) refutes the claim that it is with the Hungarian variety Menoir (Médoc Noir) is identical.
+A genetic proximity to the variety is also suspected Chasselas, which explains the synonym Chasselas Noir.
+The early to medium ripening vine was earlier Loire and Rhone common.
+In the municipality of Chavanay (Loire), attempts are being made to revive the variety.
+No holdings were reported in 2010 (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012